-This manual and keyboard charts are designed to help you make use of SIL Typework's Biblical Hebrew keyboard driver (v1.5).
+This manual and keyboard charts are designed to help you make use of Tiro Typework's Biblical Hebrew keyboard driver (v1.5).
 This keyboard driver has been developed to facilitate typing of Biblical texts including teamin (accents/cantillation marks) and nikudot (vowel points).
 The driver works with the Windows 2000, XP and Vista operating systems, and is being made available for download from the Society of Biblical Literature website (www.sbl-site.org) as a service to scholars using the new SBL Hebrew font.
-The keyboard layout was designed by SIL International and built by John Hudson, designer of the SBL Hebrew type.
+The keyboard layout was developed by John Hudson, the designer of the SBL Hebrew typeface.